KNOW YOUR RIGHTS:

 Automatic sealing:

-If you were charged but not convicted of a misdemeanor offense, your record may be automatically sealed when the Virginia begins automatic sealing of criminal records on October 1, 2025.
-A non-conviction includes the following outcomes:
+your record may be automatically sealed when the Virginia begins automatic sealing of criminal records on October 1, 20265.
+A non-conviction includes the following outcomes: Charges eligible for automatic sealing must be determined and sealed on at least an annual basis.

 Asking the court to seal your record: